VIP21/hcc2/README.md

-HCC2 - V 0.4-0
+HCC2 - V 0.5-0
 ==============

 hcc2:  Heterogeneous Compiler Collection (Version 2).

 This is README.md for https:/github.com/ROCM-Developer-Tools/hcc2 .
 This is the base repository for HCC2,  Use this for issues, documentation, packaging, examples, build.

-HCC2 is an experimental PROTOTYPE that is intended to support multiple programming models including OpenMP 4.5+, C++ parallel extentions (original HCC), and cuda clang.
+HCC2 is an experimental PROTOTYPE that is intended to support multiple programming models including OpenMP 4.5+, C++ parallel extentions (original HCC), HIP, and cuda clang.
 It supports offloading to multiple GPU acceleration targets(multi-target).
 It also supports different host platforms such as AMD64, PPC64LE, and AARCH64. (multi-platform).

 The bin directory of this repository contains a README and build scripts needed to build HCC2.
 However, we recommend that you install from the debian or rpm packages provided as described below.